 What I wish I did - helicopter tour!!!!!!
 This is on my bucket list.
 It’s a little pricey (~ $300/person) but looks absolutely stunning.
 I will do this one day.

 Mama’s Fish House - OH MY GODDDD this food is amazing.
 My sister works at this restaurant, so it is an understatement when I say we got the special treatment.
 From drinks, to appetizers, to desserts, we were treated throughout the entire meal.
 That being said, everything was to die for and I would have spent my own dime on everything I consumed.
 I got the Pau Hana cocktail, my favorite appetizers were the ceviche, shrimp wantons, and the ahi sashimi salad, and for my entree I got the Panang fish curry (currently drooling thinking about this).
 This restaurant is a MUST if you go to Maui.
 That’s that.

 Monkey Pod - we went here my first day for lunch and it was such a cool atmosphere with good food and even better drinks.
 Their Mai Tai has lilikoi foam on top of it and it might have been one of the best things I’ve ever tasted.
 If you don’t know what lilikoi is it’s passion fruit and sooo tasty!
 Would fly back to Maui solely to sip on this delectable cocktail.

 Paia Bowls - such solid acai bowls!
 I went here 3 or 4 times in the week I was visiting - for snacks, for meals..etc.
-Too good to pass up and the bowls are beautiful if you are looking for a photo op.
+Too good to pass up.

 Belle Surf Cafe - this coffee shop is the perfect beach vibe you (or at least I) search for while on an island vacation.
 They have a wide selection of espresso drinks as well as a full food menu.
 And it is incredibly aesthetic.